-Mediterranean cyclone Zorbas in September 2018 led to considerable damage through severe winds, torrential rainfall, major flooding, and even tornadoes [floodlist.org and severe-weather.eu, last access for both: 11 September 2020].
-The main affected regions were Libya in the early stages and southern Greece and Turkey later on [floodlist.org, last access: 11 September 2020].
-This cyclone belonged to a special class of Mediterranean cyclones that develop visual and structural similarities to tropical cyclones in a process similar to tropical transition [for further details on tropical transition see Davis and Bosart (2004)].
+The Mediterranean cyclone Zorbas in September 2018 led to considerable damage through severe winds, torrential rainfall, major flooding, and even tornadoes (Floodlist, 2020; Severe-weather, 2020).
+The main affected regions were Libya in the early stages and southern Greece and Turkey later on (Floodlist, 2020).
+This cyclone belonged to a special class of Mediterranean cyclones that develop visual and structural similarities to tropical cyclones in a process similar to tropical transition (for further details on tropical transition see Davis and Bosart, 2004).
 These cyclones are often called medicanes (Mediterranean hurricanes; Emanuel, 2005; Tous and Romero, 2013; Cavicchia et al., 2014) or Mediterranean tropical-like cyclones (Miglietta et al., 2013).
 Medicanes are often associated with strong horizontal pressure gradients, wind, and rainfall, which may result in significant damage, although medicanes rarely attain hurricane intensity.
 They acquire the typical appearance of a hurricane, with convective cloud bands wrapped around a cloud-free central eye and a typical size of the associated cloud clusters on the order of 300 km in diameter, i.e. smaller than typical hurricanes (Emanuel, 2005).
 There is not yet a clear definition of medicanes.
-A common property seems to be the development of a (symmetric) warm-core structure throughout the whole troposphere, often called deep warm core.
-The deep warm core of medicanes is not necessarily produced directly by convection but can, especially at lower levels, be promoted by horizontal advection and the seclusion of warm air in the cyclone centre (Fita and Flaounas, 2018).
+A common property seems to be the development of a (symmetric) warm-core structure throughout the whole troposphere, often called the deep warm core.
+The deep warm core of medicanes is not necessarily produced directly by convection but can, especially at lower levels, be promoted by horizontal advection and the seclusion of warm air in the cyclone center (Fita and Flaounas, 2018).
 The relative role of the positive upper-level PV anomaly and air-sea interaction for the intensification of medicanes is currently debated.
 In most cases the positive upper-level PV anomaly seems to be important for the initial intensification (Miglietta et al., 2017).
-This study focuses on uncertainties related to the PV streamer that lead to genesis and initial intensification of Medicane Zorbas.
+This study focuses on uncertainties related to the PV streamer that led to the genesis and initial intensification of Medicane Zorbas.